In order to make a lasting impression on your target market, your product packaging needs to be attractive and it must have the “wow” factor.

 Unlike UV Coating & varnish, Aqueous (AQ) coating is a clear, water-based coating with fast-drying capabilities when applied during the printing process.
-It can be used to achieve different looks and therefore has multiple applications.
+It can be used to achieve different looks and can therefore be applied in a variety of ways.

-Due to its cost-effective and environmentally friendly nature, AQ coating is widely used for food, household products and fast-consuming product packaging.
+Due to its environmentally-friendly nature, AQ coating is widely used for food, household products and fast-consuming product packaging.

 it is typically treated as the “default” coating for printing and packaging.

-The coating resists fingerprint smudges and dirt, and can be used to enhance the durability of business cards.
-From a packaging perspective, the type of product will largely determine the suitability of aqueous coating.
+Through coating, packaging can resist fingerprint smudges and dirt, and can be used to enhance the durability of business cards.
+From a packaging perspective, the type of product will largely determine whether aqueous coating is suitable to be applied or not.

 Cosmetic products and perfumes, for instance, contains chemicals that may make AQ coating difficult on the exterior or interior packaging.